emacs-mirror/emacs/mps/manual/source/mmref/alloc.rst

 The first fit algorithm performs reasonably well, as it ensures that allocations are quick.
-When recycling free blocks, there is a choice as to where to add the blocks to the free list -- effectively in what order the free list is kept:
+When recycling free blocks, there is a choice as to where to add the blocks to the free list---effectively in what order the free list is kept:

 **Memory location (address)**